Journey to Freedom (album): Commercial performance

 Journey to Freedom debuted at number 29 on the US Billboard 200, Williams' highest appearance to date.
-It became her second debut at number two on the Top Gospel Albums chart, repeating the peak of her album Do You Know (2004).
-On the Top Gospel Albums chart Journey to Freedom debuted behind Lecrae's Anomaly, which was also released September 9, 2014 and became the first full-length album to top both the Billboard 200 and Top Gospel Albums chart simultaneously, selling over 88,000 units in its first week.Journey to Freedom also debuted at number 7 on the US Independent Albums chart and number 6 on the UK Christian & Gospel Albums chart.
+It became her second debut at number two on the Top Gospel Albums chart — following Do You Know (2004) — peaking behind Lecrae's Anomaly, which was also released September 9, 2014 and became the first full-length album to top both the Billboard 200 and Top Gospel Albums chart simultaneously, selling over 88,000 units in its first week.Journey to Freedom also debuted at number 7 on the US Independent Albums chart and number 6 on the UK Christian & Gospel Albums chart.

 Journey to Freedom spent a total of 30 weeks on the US Top Gospel Albums chart, making it her second longest-appearing album on the chart, following her debut album Heart to Yours (2002) which spent a total of 46 weeks on the chart.
 Billboard ranked the album at number 20 on the 2014 year-end chart, which lists the year's top 50 best-performing albums on the US Top Gospel Albums chart.
 Furthermore, Billboard ranked Williams as the 13th Top Gospel Artist of 2014 and 5th Top Gospel Artist - Female of 2014.